quoteboxqa/api/source/includes/_analytics.md

 ## Get analytics

-This endpoint will get analytical meta data.
+This endpoint will get analytics meta data for two graph types: a.
+Line chart and b.
+Bullet chart. which is represent the statistics on overall quotes associated with an account for a specified amount of time (by date/time range)

 ```shell
 # HTTP REQUEST BODY